yazz/VisualJS/README.md

 # Yazz Pilot
-Yazz Pilot is a Visual Basic 6 style drag and drop GUI builder for enterprise apps, but using JavaScript as the scripting language.
+Yazz Pilot is a drag and drop GUI builder for enterprise apps, using JavaScript as the scripting language.
 The initial focus is to enable people who work in large enterprises to build a GUI really fast on top of 3Scale, Mulesoft, Kong, Rest APIs, Postgres or other enterprise stuff.

-There have been many people involved in this project and I give my thanks to them, since they have written alot of the code.
-Unfortunately I am the only person who is happy to put my name to the commits as I have a very forward thinking employer, Red Hat, although there have been major contributors from Google and Microsoft as well.
-Also, I must stress that this project and the views of myself and other team members in no way represents the views of our employers at Red Hat, Google, or Microsoft.

-The project is still very rough around the edges, but please feel free to reach out to me on the Slack channel (link at the bottom of the readme) for any questions that you may have.

 <br/><br/><br/>
-## Self Service apps without the IT department
+## Build Self Service apps.
+Use Open Source

-Pilot is a tool to create and run internal web based tools or micro services.
-There is a demo at: https://yazz.com/app/homepage.html
+Pilot is a tool to create and run internal web based tools.
+There is a demo here: https://yazz.com/app/homepage.html

 - Build apps in minutes with drag and drop interface and code business logic in Javascript
-- One click deploy to Docker or Kubernetes
 - Open source MIT license
 - Can run in Docker, Kubernetes, or OpenShift
-- Runs locally on Mac, Windows, Linux, Raspberry PI using NodeJS
+- Can run locally on Mac, Windows, Linux, Raspberry PI using NodeJS
-- Can be run as a Snap Package on Linux
+- Available as a Snap Package on Linux

 <br/><br/><br/>
 ## Join our Slack group